 Regulatory authorities, the IRB or the sponsor may suspend a clinical trial at any time on various grounds, including a finding that the subjects are being exposed to an unacceptable health risk or that the trial is unlikely to meet its stated objectives.
 Some clinical trials also include oversight by an independent group of qualified experts organized by the clinical trial sponsor, known as a data monitoring committee ("DMC").
-A DMC authorizes whether or not a study may move forward at designated check points based on access to certain data from the trial.
+A DMC authorizes whether or not a study may move forward at designated check points based on data and results from the trial.
 The DMC may halt the clinical trial based on an unacceptable safety risk or on other grounds, such as a failure to demonstrate efficacy.
 Related reporting requirements for the sponsor, clinical investigator, and/or IRB also include IND safety reports and updating clinical trial results in public registries (e.g., ClinicalTrials.gov).

-Human clinical trials are typically conducted in three sequential phases that may overlap or be combined:
+Human clinical trials are typically conducted in three sequential phases that may overlap or be combined.
+The size of these clinical trials will vary depending on the product candidate and the size of the patient population: